eltyagi/poc-codeql-artifact-attestation/README.md

 ⚠️ **WARNING: This project contains intentional security vulnerabilities!**

-This project is designed for educational purposes, security testing, and demonstrating common Python security vulnerabilities. **DO NOT USE IN PRODUCTION!**
+This project is designed for educational purposes.
 ## Project Structure

 ```